JackSzwergold/Cheat-Sheets/content/mamp/connecting_to_mamp_from_windows_on_a_macos_install_of_virtualbox_1.md

 If it’s unclear to you what a `host` machine is compared to a `guest` machine: A `host` machine is the computer running the VirtualBox application itself and a `guest` machine is a virtual machine that runs within the VirtualBox application itself.

-So in this case, the `host` machine is my Macintosh running Mac OS X and the `guest` machine is a version of Windows running via VirtualBox.
+So in this case, the `host` machine is my Macintosh running macOS and the `guest` machine is a version of Windows running via VirtualBox.